davisnithiya/EventSnap/README.md

 ## App Overview

-EventSnap is a specialized Spring Boot application designed to capture and cherish memorable moments from  event.
+EventSnap is a specialized Spring Boot application built to capture and preserve memorable moments from events.
+It leverages advanced face recognition technology to group similar faces, ensuring that every precious moment is organized and easy to navigate.

-### Memories Feature

-The core functionality of EventSnap revolves around the Memories feature:

-- **Personalized Collections:** EventSnap generates personalized collections of photos and videos for each person, combining them into a captivating visual experience.

-### EventSnap Screen

-The EventSnap screen is the central hub for reliving and sharing captured memories.
-Delegates can upload and manage their images, ensuring that each special moment is preserved for posterity.

-### Profile Screen
+### Profile Customization

-The Profile screen provides delegates with the ability to customize their personal information and image.
-Delegates can add their images using two convenient methods:
+Delegates can personalize their profile by choosing one of the following options:

-1. **Upload from Gallery:** Delegates can choose to upload an image from their device's photo gallery, ensuring that their profile reflects their unique personality.
+1. **Select from Gallery:** They can pick an image from their phone's gallery to update their profile.

-2. **Capture by Camera:** Delegates can capture a new image using the device's camera, instantly updating their profile with a fresh snapshot.
+2. **Take a New Photo:** Delegates can take a new picture using their device’s camera for an instant profile update.

 ## Prerequisites